Mental Health Insurance Credentialing – The Process

 Practitioners should expect to pay $100 per panel

-So, on an average, the general cost of physician insurance credentialing services is somewhere between $2000-$3000/ year.
+So, on average, the general cost of physician insurance credentialing services is somewhere between $2000-$3000/ year.

-Hence, it is highly recommended to use help of third party experts like Denmaar for Mental Health Insurance Credentialing.
+Hence, it is highly recommended to use the help of third-party experts like Denmaar for Mental Health Insurance panel credentialing.

 Mental Health Insurance Credentialing Process

 As we mentioned before, credentialing requires a lot of information and documents from the